 Fever is not dangerous during pregnancy.
 It is important to stay hydrated and drink plenty of fluids.
 When you are pregnant your blood pressure can drop, so you’ll be a little more sensitive to dehydration.

 If you do have symptoms, you can take Tylenol, but avoid using NSAIDs such as ibuprofen.
 Side effects should only last about 24 hours. – Dr. Marjorie Meyer

-Should breastfeeding mothers get the vaccine?
+Should breastfeeding people get the vaccine?
 Is there any evidence that the antibodies could travel through breastmilk to benefit the baby?

 The COVID-19 vaccine is not a live virus, so there is no need to “pump and dump” breastmilk.
 You can certainly get the vaccine and continue breastfeeding.
 As for antibody transfer, we don’t yet know if this is possible. – Dr. Marjorie Meyer